Leave a Comment

 Any seed, at its first stage of growth, still holds within it the potential for fuller growth.
 My experience of working with LifeStream is that every person I have worked with discovers they still have massive growth potential, no matter what age they are.
 The seed they grew from is not yet fully expressed – in fact may never be.

 With ourselves the way we are reared in childhood, the way we are educated and the society into which we mature, involve many factors that can inhibit growth beyond what is seen as normal around us.
-One of the main factors of human growth is that we copy the behaviour of those who rear us, and we learn the worldview or ideas of those around us.
+One of the main factors of human growth is that we copy the behaviour of those near us, and we learn the worldview or ideas of those around us.
 But most of the people around us are often quite limited in their perceptions, their creativity or their ability to reach beyond their present state of growth.
 So one of the most important questions put to you in LifeStream is – How are you holding yourself back?
+See Archetype of the Paradigm

 A dramatic and extreme example of this inhibited growth — or perhaps it is better to call it inhibited potential — can be seen in those babies reared by animals.
-Cases of such children have been recorded all over the world, where babies had been lost and female animals such as a wolf or bear have succoured the baby.
+Cases of such children have been recorded all over the world, where babies had been lost and female animals such as a wolf or bear have succoured the baby, or their parents have deserted them.
 In such cases the baby never developed into a human being, could not walk upright or speak, but exhibited all the characteristics of the animals they were reared with.
 Being ‘human’ is not innate – it is a learned skill.
-See: Animal Children.
-Becoming more than you are at the moment is not innate.
+See: Feral Children.
+Becoming more than the you that you are at the moment is not innate.
 It is a learned skill.

 Being Reared a Human is Limiting